paperless-ngx/paperless-ngx/docs/administration.rst

 Most of the update process is automated when using the ansible role.

-1. Update the role to the release tag you want to update to making sure the ansible scripts are compatible:
+1. Update the role to the target release tag to make sure the ansible scripts are compatible:

     .. code:: shell-session

-        $ ansible-galaxy install git+https://github.com/jonaswinkler/paperless-ng.git,ng-1.4.4 --force
+        $ ansible-galaxy install git+https://github.com/jonaswinkler/paperless-ng.git,master --force

 2. Update the role variable definitions ``vars/paperless-ng.yml`` (where appropriate).